- Home

 There is:

-- An Induction Day in July and frequent correspondence with the Dixons Centre for Growth team before you start the course.
+- an induction day in July and a week of induction in September as well as frequent correspondence with the Dixons Centre for Growth team before you start the course

-The link here gives information about which subjects are eligible for SKEs.
+This link gives information about which subjects are eligible for SKEs.
+You can also find out more about funding, fees and SKEs here.

 Please note that the offer of an SKE and the duration will be specific to your application and will be discussed if you are offered a place.

 We work hard to ensure all potential applicants, applicants and trainees have a positive experience with us.
 We welcome feedback and the opportunity to discuss any concerns or queries you may have.
-Should you wish to complain formally, please refer to the details here:
+Should you wish to complain formally, please contact us via email.
+You can also view our policies here.